Falkenbergs Motorbana

 Falkenbergs Motorbana is a motor racing circuit at Bergagård, Sweden.
 The circuit was opened in 1967, as a replacement for Skreabanan, and is currently owned and run by Falkenbergs Motorklubb.
 A chicane was added on the first corner in 2004 to improve safety on the relatively fast track.
-A round of the Scandinavian Touring Car Championship (formerly known as the Swedish Touring Car Championship) is held there each year.
+A round of the Scandinavian Touring Car Championship (formerly known as the Swedish Touring Car Championship) was held there from 1996 to 2019, except 2012.
 In addition there is a road racing event called Scandinavian Open run each year, endurance races, and a Classic motor event.

 Lap records

-The fastest official race lap records at Falkenbergs Motorbana are listed as:
+As of July 2024, the fastest official race lap records at Falkenbergs Motorbana are listed as: